juxhouse/bela-resources/README.md

 # BELA
 The Browser for Enterprise-Level Architecture

-[BELA](https://jux.house/bela) is a platform developed in partnership with [Nubank](https://international.nubank.com.br/about) to visualize and navigate any software architecture, from high-level business domains down to projects and code.
+[BELA](https://jux.house/bela) is a platform developed in partnership with [Nubank](https://international.nubank.com.br/about) to visualize and navigate any software architecture, from high-level business domains down to projects and code elements.

 ## Main Features